simonambridge/Storage_Volumes_Comparison_Cassandra_vs_Oracle/README.md

 Use HELP for help.
 cqlsh>
 </pre>
-Type exist in cqlsh to return to the shell prompt.
+Type exit in cqlsh to return to the shell prompt.
 <br>

 <H2>Identify Spark Master</h2>